mriedmann/humhub-docker/README.md

 ### `WAIT_FOR_DB`
 **default: `1`**

 Can be used to let the startup fail if the db host is unavailable.
 To disable this, set it to `"false"`.
-Can be usefull if a external db-host is used, avoid when using a linked container.
+Can be useful if an external db-host is used, avoid when using a linked container.

 ### `SET_PJAX`
 **default: `1`**